 This time, you’ve decided to treat your listener as a friend to be made rather than as a passive audience.
 You’ve introduced yourself in a personal way that has made a connection and has opened the door to intrigue.

-We recommend checking out the full ‘how to start a presentation’ speech by Conor Neill below.
+When it comes to introduction ideas for presentation, we recommend checking out the full ‘How to start a presentation’ speech by Conor Neill below.
 Sure, it’s from 2012, and he makes some dust-coated references to Blackberries, but his advice is timeless and incredibly helpful.
 It’s a fun watch; he’s entertaining, and he knows what he’s talking about.

 3. Tell a Story – How to Start a Speech Off